Russell-S-Harper/EXPLORE/README.md

 ## CX16 – v2.
 Masking Approach

 I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
 VERA is currently being used to replicate some Doom-like games, so there might be a way to use it to draw filled polygons.
-There is also a new feature in VERA called FX which aims to improve polygon rendering that I can research if it's appropriate.
+There is also a new feature in VERA, "FX", which aims to improve polygon rendering.
 If I run out of options, might look into a hardware solution, like a cartridge with a co-processor on it.

 ## License